msangel/msangel.github.io/_drafts/docker.md

 And docker allows to combine wishes of both sides, it's like an interaction contract.

 Operations only have to care about only one thing.
-They have to support deploying containers.
-Developers are also happy.
+They have to support deploying containers. are satisfied because theyDevelopers are also happy.
 They can develop with whatever the fad of the day is and then just stick it into a container and throw it over the wall to operations.

 So docker allows to solve this matrix in a very straightforward way:
 ![Matrix solved](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell_solved.png "Matrix solved")